Image

 If you are looking for a course which will specifically prepare you for one or both of the SQE assessments, options range from short SQE prep only courses, to the fuller Post-graduate Diploma and Masters level courses.
 You will need to consider where you are in your legal studies and whether you are looking to build on what you already have or whether you a new entrant to law with no previous academic background or work experience in law.

-Be aware that some SQE courses are suitable only for those who have already studied law and/or have either a qualifying law degree or a GDL, while others will be suitable for non-law graduates as well as those who may have done their law studies outside of the UK.
+Bear in mind that some SQE courses are suitable only for those who have already studied UK law, including the seven foundations of legal knowledge, through either a UK qualifying law degree or a GDL/law conversion, while others will be suitable for non-law graduates as well as those who may have done their law studies outside of the UK.
 When you are considering courses, you will need look carefully at the eligibility requirements to make sure that it is the right course for you.

 It is also important to make sure you understand what stage in your qualification journey the course will take you to: will you be ready to sit SQE 1, SQE 2 or both assessments or will you need to undertake additional preparation?
 The courses will have different outcomes, with some preparing only for the SQE 1 assessment, some for both SQE 1&2, while others might be suitable for SQE 2 preparation only.